 See someone play the piano while doing a back bend over the bench….
 A character from the Star Wars Trilogy playing the theme from “Star Wars” on the piano…..
 There are some incredible student presentations you will not want to miss.

 Antonio is one of our piano teachers who has been working with us a long time, and we are proud to present some of his background information.
-You can view information about our other teachers on this page.
 Antonio Brett was born and raised in Cuba, and started learning music in his early teens, the piano in particular.
 Antonio's love for music took him to study everything in music and after several years he graduated with a Masters degree in Piano Performance.

 Antonio worked as theory instructor in the Habana Conservatory and later as piano instructor.
 He gave piano recitals at different venues like the Habana University, the National Library, etc. Antonio has also worked at the National Concert Agency, the Superior Institute of Arts, and at the same time has composed and done music arrangements for the Cuban radio and TV ensembles.